jstz-dev/jstz/docs/cli.md

 ## Logs

 Explore logs from deployed smart functions.
-The full output of the log can also be checked from the logs/kernel.log file.
+The full output of a smart function can also be checked with --trace flag when running it.

+### Commands:

+- `trace`: Trace the logs from the function that is running.

 ### Usage: